micahcochran/micahcochran.net/source/resume/index.md

 <a href="/projects/legal-text/"><img src="/images/resume/legal_text-250px.webp" class="resume-prj-img"></a>

 * Jun.
 2022–Aug.
 2022
 * Present legal codes in a more usable website.
-Scraped the Constitution of Alabama using the BeautifulSoup library.
-Features of this website were displaying legal text, searching, section links, and a user registration system.
+Scraped the Constitution of Alabama using the Beautiful Soup library.
 Technologies used in this project include: [Python](/tags/Python/), [Flask](/tags/Flask/), and [MongoDB](/tags/MongoDB/).

 ### [Agricultural Drone Dashboard](/projects/drone/)